sematext/docs/docs/integration/ecs-logs.md

 ```

 #### 2. Set up a Lambda function pipeline to collect and forward CloudWatch logs to Sematext
-Once configured, you need to set up a Lambda function to collect these logs from CloudWatch and send them to Sematext.
+Once forwarding to CloudWatch is configured, you need to set up a Lambda function to collect these logs from CloudWatch and send them to Sematext.
 You do this by [following this guide](https://sematext.com/blog/centralized-aws-lambda-logs-kinesis-serverless/).
 Or, if you already know how to, [here is the code for the Lambda pipeline so you can deploy](https://github.com/sematext/cloudwatch-sematext-aws-lambda-log-shipper) right away.

 All you need to do is edit the secrets to add your Sematext LOGS_TOKEN and LOGS_RECEIVER_URL.
 Also, don't forget to [edit the PREFIX](https://github.com/sematext/cloudwatch-sematext-aws-lambda-log-shipper/blob/39c781df576e0decb9c4bfa4e615d76805d7b69f/sample.secrets.json#L9) to match your ECS containers.
 E.g: